 - 4 ½ cups chicken or vegetable broth

 - 1 cup peas (fresh or frozen)

-- 1 cup asparagus, trimmed and cut into 1cm lengths
+- 1 cup thin asparagus spears, trimmed and cut into 1cm lengths (see notes)

 - freshly squeezed lemon juice to serve

 - Turn the pot to sauté.
 Once hot, add the butter and melt.
 Add in the leeks, along with a good pinch of salt.
 Sauté over medium heat for about 5 minutes, until translucent.

 - Add the garlic and sauté for about another minute.

 - Add the rice, and stir to coat in the butter and leek mixture

 - Add the wine, and cook until the liquid has almost all disappeared, about 1 minute.